balle/balu-wiki/openbsd/pf.rst

 .. code-block:: bash

- sudo pfctl -t clients -T -T show
+ doas pfctl -t clients -T -T show

 keep it simple (IN ON, OUT ON or ALL)
 =====================================